Mastering Interconversion of Compound SI Units: A thorough look

 2. Applying Conversion Factors:

 Once you've broken down the units, you'll use conversion factors to move between different units.
+Here's a good example: since 1 m = 100 cm, the conversion factors are either 1 m/100 cm or 100 cm/1 m.
 A conversion factor is a fraction where the numerator and denominator are equal but expressed in different units.
-For instance, since 1 m = 100 cm, the conversion factors are either 1 m/100 cm or 100 cm/1 m.
 The choice of which factor to use depends on canceling out unwanted units and obtaining the desired units.

 Let's continue with our m³ to cm³ conversion: